The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Front-End DAQ System

-Time synchronization between components within one TMB, multiple TMBs, and the back-end system is controlled by a master GPS clock.
-The GPS clock provides $\SI{1}{\hertz}$ and $\SI{10}{\mega\hertz}$ signals via fiber optic lines to synchronize the DAQ system.
-Within a single TMB, the $\SI{10}{\mega\hertz}$ master clock signal is used to synchronize the ADC and DC/DC converters to avoid forming beat frequencies.
+\paragraph{Clock System} Time synchronization between components within one TMB, multiple TMBs, and the back-end system is controlled by a master GPS clock.
+The GPS clock provides a fanout of $1$ Pulse Per Seconds (PPS) and $\SI{10}{\mega\hertz}$ signals via fiber optic lines to the DAQ system.
+Within a single TMB, the timing signals are distributed through a clock fanout and FPGAs and their respective ADC cards are connected with a phase-locked loop.
+Synchronization between the ADCs and DC/DC converters are also important to avoid forming beat frequencies.
+The 1 PPS signal is embedded within the TMB data stream, which allows the back-end systems to align their reproduced event timestamps while running asynchronously.